InfernoDragon0/rng.JS/README.md

 - Able to Flee from the arena
 - Use Buffs & Debuffs against enemies
 - Randomly Selected up to 5 enemies
+- Regain 5 mana per turn taken by anyone

+### Weapons
+- Shocking: Stuns attacked enemy for 1 turn
+- Igniting: Low direct damage, but deals very high damage at the start of enemy turn
+- Balanced: Base weapon damage
+- Focused: 90% of the damage Cannot be evaded
+- Venomous: Applies a long lasting, stackable poison damage over time on the target
+- Double: Deals two damage instances to the target

+### Buffs & Debuffs
+- Healing: Heals target for an amount
+- Freezing: Stuns target for a few turns
+- Weakening: Stackable debuff on target, takes additional damage on hit
+- Ignition: Extreme damage on the target's next turn
+- Acid: High instant damage that cannot be evaded
+- Uses 10 mana per cast